-Do you have a general question about racing at Newmarket?
-Read on to find the answers.
+Do you have any questions about your visit?
+Read on to find the answers with our most frequently asked questions.

 Our site maps are available here.

 Racegoers at Newmarket like to make it a special occasion and choose to dress accordingly.
 Ladies and Gentleman are encouraged to dress up smartly in the Premier Enclosure.
-Most gentlemen would choose to wear smart trousers and formal shoes to complete the look.
-So whilst there is no formal restriction on wearing jeans, these are rarely seen in the Premier Enclosure.
-Many ladies opt for a hat, although it is not compulsory.
+Most gentlemen would choose to wear smart trousers, shirt and formal shoes to complete the look.
+So whilst there is no formal restriction on wearing jeans, these are rarely seen in the Premier Enclosure and not permitted in our hospitality areas.
+However, if you would like to wear jeans, please ensure they are dark denim ONLY.
+Many ladies opt for a hat, although this is not compulsory and they are not generally worn for our music events.
 Imagine you are going to a smart wedding is our tip.
+Smart tailored shorts are acceptable in the warm weather.

-Please be aware that trainers, ripped or torn jeans, cargo shorts, t-shirts, fancy dress, sportswear or swimwear and unduly casual attire is not accepted as appropriate dress in the Premier Enclosure.
+Please be aware that trainers, ripped, torn or light jeans, cargo shorts, t-shirts, fancy dress, sportswear or swimwear and unduly casual attire is not accepted as appropriate dress in the Premier and Hospitality Enclosures.

-In Grandstand & Paddock and Family Enclosure the dress code is more relaxed; shorts and t-shirts are worn by racegoers enjoying the sun.
+In Grandstand & Paddock and the Garden Enclosure the dress code is more relaxed; jeans, t-shirts and trainers are acceptable.
 The only common sense restrictions would be those of taste and appropriateness which would apply to all areas, for example regarding slogan t-shirts and swimwear.
 Bare chests are not acceptable.

 Newmarket Nights/Summer Saturday Live

-The above dress codes apply for Newmarket Nights and Summer Saturday Live at the Adnams July Course however we do reccomend comfortable shoes.
-During unfortuante weather forecasts, wellies and umbrellas are permitted however we do ask that you refrain from using umbrellas during the concert which restricts other customers viewing.
+The above dress codes apply for Newmarket Nights and Summer Saturday Live at the Adnams July Course however we do recommend comfortable shoes.
+During unfortunate weather forecasts, wellies and umbrellas are permitted however we do ask that you refrain from using umbrellas during the concert which restricts other customers viewing.

-There are a variety of Car Parking options available at The Rowley Mile and July Course.
+There are a variety of Car Parking options available at the Rowley Mile and the Adnams July Course.
 The Premier Car Park Is located nearest the Premier Enclosure Entrance and is priced £5 per car.
 There is also ample free car parking at both courses.
 Premier Parking is unavailable on the following race meetings:

 We have dedicated blue badge parking in both premier and public car parks.
 If you require assistance from your car our car park attendants will be able to radio for the shuttle buggy which will take you to the point of entry.